Point Nepean Campground project

 Campground Stage 2 – Woodland campground

-Stage 2 of the campground project will deliver more tent platforms nestled among the park’s magical Moonah trees.
-The new ‘Woodland’ campground area will be located south of the heritage Hospital Buildings 5 and nearby the recently constructed bathroom, kitchen and picnic facilities.
+Stage 2 of the campground project has delivered more tent platforms nestled among the park’s magical Moonah trees.
+The new ‘Woodland’ campground area is located south of the heritage Hospital Buildings 5 and nearby the recently constructed bathroom, kitchen and picnic facilities.

 Project benefits